trey8611/wp-all-export/readme.txt

 If you want to set up a WordPress XML export all you need to do is select 'XML' when configuring your export template.
 And just like a CSV export, an XML export will allow you to customize the element names and put them in any order you wish.

 == Premium Support ==
-Upgrade to the professional edition of WP All Export for premium support.
+Upgrade to the Pro edition of WP All Export for premium support.

 E-mail: support@wpallimport.com